navarette to grañón trail on a summer's day

 Pilgrim Hospitality

 Grañón is renowned for its unique pilgrim hospitality.
 The town’s Municipal Albergue, a traditional pilgrim hostel, offers a warm welcome to weary travelers along the Camino de Santiago.
 Here, pilgrims find not just a place to rest but also a communal atmosphere where they can share stories, forge connections, and experience the camaraderie of the pilgrimage journey.
-The spirit of hospitality extends beyond the hostel, with local residents often opening their homes to pilgrims for a truly authentic experience.
+The spirit of hospitality extends beyond the hostel, with local residents often opening their homes to pilgrims.

 Natural Beauty